ojoven/ojoven/README.md

 - MeTheOne, a website to discover talent all over the world - now dead but [still alive this video I made (+650K views)](https://www.youtube.com/watch?v=tSnUIxqH3zA)
 - Gzaas, a full screen message generator, from 10 years ago, still alive! https://gzaas.com/
-- Odiómetro, a Twitter hate measure app, built with Vue and Node https://odiometro.es
+- Odiómetro, a Twitter hate measure app, built with Vue and Node https://odiometro.es (now down, due to the prohibitive cost of Twitter/X's API)
 - Linguaso, to learn languages via comprehensible input watching YouTube videos https://linguaso.com (you'll love this one!)
+- etengabe.eus, the basque learning for medium / advanced skilled basque learners, still in development https://etengabe.eus
 - ...and many others that are to come yet.

 But, most of all, I've helped the companies I've worked for deliver __high quality__ products to their clients.